ynput/OpenPype/website/docs/artist_hosts_tvpaint.md

   - or select a layer of a particular color and set combobox to **&ltUse selection&gt**
 - Hit `Create` button

-You have just created Render Layer.
-Now choose any amount of animation layers that need to be rendered together and assign them the color group.
+After creating a RenderLayer, choose any amount of animation layers that need to be rendered together and assign them the color group.

 You can change `variant` later in **Publish** tab.